 I already have several metal fillings, but I don’t like the way they look or feel in my mouth.
 Is it possible to replace them with porcelain fillings?

 Dr. Kleive specializes in the safe removal and replacement of old metal fillings.

 Well-made porcelain inlays and onlays are very durable, but they can’t be expected to last as long as metal fillings.
 Dr. Kleive’s ceramic fillings are custom-fitted to your teeth and are carefully bonded to ensure the longest life possible, but the exact time frame depends on your bite, your daily diet, and other factors.

-Please call or email us today to schedule your free initial consultation and learn more about how porcelain fillings might benefit you.
+Please call or email us today to schedule an initial consultation and learn more about how porcelain fillings might benefit you.
 Dr. Kleive’s practice serves the town of Black Mountain and the Asheville North Carolina area.